 Cost and technical limitations.
 Fully compliant accessible websites from the off sounds like the ideal scenario, but in reality it’s often just not possible due to cost or technical restrictions (i.e. CMS frameworks, drag and drop builders, third party themes, plugins etc.).
 The cost of making a website fully compliant with WCAG 2.1 is usually more than the cost of building the site in the first place, sometimes by as much as 200%.

 Ongoing compliance.
-Website accessibility is not a one-off piece of work, but more of an ongoing requirement.
 Websites are often dynamic in nature and part of an ever-changing environment, so what may be compliant today, might not be in a week’s time.
+Therefore it’s also not a one-off piece of work, but more of an ongoing requirement.
 New content, new functionality, design updates; they can all lead to a site failing an accessibility audit.